dustinpfister/nodejs-simple-build-tool/README.md

 $ node index demo/build-conf.json
 ```

-The build-conf.json file as well as the other assets can be tought of as an example for how this will work
+The build-conf.json file as well as the other assets can be thought of as an example for how this will work

 ### Using from another script

 I will not be taking the time to write about the full api at this time as a lot might change.
-However there is always looking at the index.js file in the root of this folder to get an indea.
+However there is always looking at the index.js file in the root of this folder to get an idea.

 ```js
 const path = require('path'),